aidanreilly/sines/README.md

 * [K3] + [E3] change FM index
 * [K2] + [K3] set voice pannning. 'm' centers all voices in the stereo field, 'l/r' pans odd numbered voices hard left, and even numbered voices hard right.

+Saving a pset saves the note selection and midi mapping.
+The last saved pset is loaded when the app launches.

 ### Optional

-Control individual sine wave amplitudes with 16n or other midi controller.
+Control individual sine amplitude, envelope type, and FM index with norns or a midi controller.
 Controls are mapped from the norns parameters page.